- 12.1. Tracklisting

 12.2.2.
-You can enter the positions from release, or using the Discogs standard positions (see below).
+You can enter the positions from the release or using the Discogs standard positions (see below).
 The positions from the release are preferred.

 12.2.7.
-For side identification and program identification on multi-program cartridges such as 8-tracks, please use A, B etc in place of 1, 2, One, Two, Side One, Side Two etc, including variations in any language.
+For side identification, please use A, B, etc. in place of 1, 2, One, Two, Side One, Side Two, etc., including variations in any language.
+This includes program identification on multi-program cartridges such as 8-tracks.

 12.2.8.
 Don't use redundant prefixes and suffixes, for example, prefixing "CD1" in front of a release that only contains one CD, prefixing with zero (embedded zeros such as CD1-01 are acceptable however), or prefixing / suffixing with punctuation.